Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Results

 In this test, one expects the changes in energy to be mainly due to the deformation of the stiff elastic object.
 Eventually, the energy of the system must damp out as the elastic object reaches its target configuration.
 We compute the change in energy to demonstrate that the energy is bounded within the RBF-IB simulation.
 The energy change in a time-step is computed as the sum of the difference in kinetic energy of the fluid over the time-step and the change in potential energy of the elastic object.
 This can be written as

-Here, the Lagrangian force $\vF$ is computed at time level $n+1$ at the sample sites.
+Here, the Lagrangian force $\vF$ is computed at time level $n+1/2$ at the sample sites.
 The $\frac{\partial \vX}{\partial t}$ term is computed by applying the evaluation matrix $\Es$ to the velocities obtained at the data sites.
 This gives us sample site velocities, allowing us to compute dot products with the $\vF$ terms.
-We compute the discrete analog of Equation \eqref{eq:rbf_energy} for the fluid-structure interaction problem.

 The results of this test are shown in Figure \ref{fig:energy}.
 Both plots show the change in energy of the system for the fluid-structure interaction problem on a $32\times32$ grid (left) and a $64\times64$ grid (right).
 Here, the fluid starts off stationary, so the initial kinetic energy is zero.
 However, the elliptical elastic object starts off under tension, since its target configuration is a circle.
 This means that the initial elastic potential energy of the system is high (though negative by convention).
 As the elastic object attempts to minimize its elastic potential energy, its deformation drives a change in the kinetic energy of the fluid, causing the kinetic energy of the fluid to increase from its initial value of zero to some maximum.
 However, the elastic object soon attains something close to its reference configuration, causing the kinetic energy of the fluid to drop sharply.
 The spikes in both the left and right sides of Figure \ref{fig:energy} correspond to that rise and fall in kinetic energy and the trending of the potential energy to zero on both grids, and can be seen more clearly in the inset plots.
 The viscosity of the fluid causes the kinetic energy to eventually damp out almost completely, with minor perturbations due to possible deformations of the elastic object.
 The energy of the system continues to decrease as the object becomes more and more circular.
 In fact, our estimates show that the change in energy is negative, indicating that our method is dissipative.
 The results are similar for $\Nd = 25$ (not shown), though using more data sites appears to make our method less dissipative on this particular test problem.